Frisle/CLITimeManager/README.md

 This app has <b>NO</b> fancy UI, <b>NO</b> big complicated data bases, <b>NO</b> online functions, <b>NO</b> third parties hyped modules<br>
 Just bare bone python, cli and json DB<br>
 That`s it!<br>
 Yes, it has json DB and coding bunch of functions to read/write json files was tedious and small SQLite would be much easier to work with...
-BUT WHERE THE FUN IN THAT?!<br>
+BUT WHERE IS THE FUN IN THAT?!<br>
 Although i have already code it all so you don't have to

 Despite simplicity it has all the instruments to track down time spended on a tasks<br>